sojohnnysaid/vim-restman/README.md

 ## Description

 Vim RestMan is a lightweight plugin designed to help developers work with REST APIs directly within Vim.
-It allows you to capture and display text between delimiters, which can be useful for organizing and executing API requests.
+It also saves your token, which for me is usually the first request I make when testing API endpoints.

 ## Features